Maies2096/github-tutorial/README.md

-`git status` - allows you to see the changes/edits you have added/not added to the stage -if all edits/changes are added, then you are ready to commit.
+`git status` - allows you to see the changes/edits you have added/not added to the stage -If all edits/changes are added, then you are ready to commit.
 - Green : added
 - Red : not added yet

 > `Modified: <file_name>` in red= not added to stage.
-If yous ee the smae text in green then the file has been added to the satge and is ready to be commited
+If yous ee the same text in green then the file has been added to the stage and is ready to be committed

 `git commit -m "short/specific message"`
-- use this when there is no more edits to add and the file is ready to be commited/saved
+- use this when there is no more edits to add and the file is ready to be committed/saved

-* Your message *must be a short consise present command
+* Your message *must be a short concise present command
-       * This will allow you to look back and make changes, in the future, if needed whether it be during collaboration or by yourself
+       * This will allow you to look back and make changes, in the future, if needed, whether it be during collaboration or by yourself

-#####Comands used when comparing/seeing previous commits
+#####Commands used when comparing/seeing previous commits

 `git diff` - shows the difference between the previous commit and your current edit

 `git log` - shows you _all_ your previous commits

-HYpothetical Situation: You are stuck in git log and want to git out( pun intented)
+HYpothetical Situation: You are stuck in git log and want to get out( pun intended)
 * On your keyboard, press *Control and Q* at the same time

 #### Setting up Push and Pull